 Southwest Symphony’s 2020-21 season has been cancelled

 Eagle 9/Allen Theaters closed until further notice

-NOR-LEA HOSPITAL CORONAVIRUS HOTLINE IS 575-396-9090—If you have symptoms of fever, dry cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, nausea, vomiting, and/or loss of tast or smell call for screening and to schedule testing; also ask medical questions and about local resources.
+NOR-LEA HOSPITAL CORONAVIRUS HOTLINE IS 575-396-9090 — If you have symptoms of fever, dry cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, nausea, vomiting, and/or loss of taste or smell call for screening and to schedule testing; also ask medical questions and about local resources.
 Nor-Lea offers free, drive-through testing Mon-Wed from 8-10am at the fairgrounds in Lovington.
 (No appointment or pre-registration is needed.)